Hydration Strategies for Strongman

 • Overhydrating without mineral balance

-• Neglecting hydration outside training
+• Neglecting hydration outside of training

-• Underestimating competition-day needs
+• Underestimating your competition-day needs

-Hydration must be intentional.
+Hydration has to be intentional.

 Long-Term Hydration Strategy